-Having worked on various consumer projects during her time at the Law Commission, Lia has a detailed understanding of the Consumer Rights Act 2015 and the law on consumer protection more generally.
-She has used and developed that detailed understanding in practice and she is regularly instructed in a wide range of consumer claims brought against lenders under s.75 of the Consumer Credit Act 1974 as well as consumer contract disputes that do not involve a consumer credit element.
+Having worked on various consumer projects during her time at the Law Commission, Lia began her practice with a detailed understanding of the Consumer Rights Act 2015 and the law on consumer protection more generally.
+She is now regularly instructed in a wide range of consumer claims brought against lenders under s.75 of the Consumer Credit Act 1974 as well as consumer contract disputes that do not involve a consumer credit element.

 Lia’s work in the fields of consumer credit and consumer contract often raises issues relating to the General Data Protection Regulation 2016/679 (“GDPR”) and the Data Protection Act 2018 (“DPA”).
 Recently, she succeeded in defending a claim against a major UK lender for breach of the individual right of access under Art.15 of the GDPR.
 She is familiar with the provisions of the GDPR and the DPA and is able to assist clients with matters in which they are engaged.

-Lia is regularly instructed in a range of employment matters in the ET, the EAT and in the civil courts.
+Lia has been instructed in a range of employment matters in the ET, the EAT and in the civil courts.
 She acts on behalf of employers and employees.

 Lia has considerable experience of advisory work, drafting and attending hearings (interim, final and appeal) in employment matters involving the following issues: